FelixdelasPozas/TrayWeather/readme.md

 * Spanish
 * Russian
 * German
+* French

 If 'TrayWeather' hasn't a translation for your language you can collaborate and translate the application using the [Qt Linguistic Tools](https://doc.qt.io/qt-5/qtlinguist-index.html) (available [here](https://github.com/lelegard/qtlinguist-installers)) or manually editing the ['empty' translation source file](https://raw.githubusercontent.com/FelixdelasPozas/TrayWeather/master/languages/empty.ts) and making a pull request.
-Currently it's just 257 texts.
+Currently it's just 258 texts.

 To do it manually just edit the 'empty translation' file and replace the untranslated messages: